 Smokers and anyone who has a job where their skin can get dirty on a regular basis can benefit from the healing properties of vitamin E and sunflower seeds because a small handful of seeds is enough to reach 90% of your daily recommended intake of vitamin E. The vitamin E found in sunflower seeds is also an anti-inflammatory which is great news for people who struggle with acne or eczema.

 Bell peppers are excellent sources of vitamin C, antioxidants, and carotenoids.
-All of these ingredients are useful for achieving radiant and healthy skin as they slow aging, increase collagen production and help repair damage from pollutants and the sun.
-Carotenoids are particularly helpful antioxidants when it comes to having more youthful looking skin.
+All of these ingredients are useful for achieving radiant and healthy skin as they slow ageing, increase collagen production and help repair damage from pollutants and the sun.
+Carotenoids are particularly helpful antioxidants when it comes to having more youthful-looking skin.

 No matter which superfood you choose, improving your diet can work wonders for your health and your appearance overall.
 It’s never too late to incorporate a few of these options into your daily snacks and meals and once you see the positive results on your skin, eating healthy will be so much easier!